AgenttiX/agenttix.github.io/it/purchasing.md

   - [Official list](https://download.lineageos.org/)
   - [Geizhals list](https://geizhals.eu/?cat=umtsover&xf=162_LineageOS+Support) (new models may appear with a delay)
 - RAM: at least 6 GB
+  - Having less RAM will result in sluggishness.
 - Storage: at least 128 GB
+  - Apps take a horrible amount of space these days.
 - Camera
-  - 4K 60 Hz video recording
+  - 4K 60 Hz video recording.
+60 Hz video is a lot smoother than the 30 Hz video that most phones record.
   - Camera2 API support for RAW photography and manual control of various features such as focus, white balance, ISO and shutter speed.
     You can test this with the
     [Manual Camera Compatibility test app](https://play.google.com/store/apps/details?id=pl.vipek.camera2_compatibility_test)